Dr. Ye Tao

 As Director of Finance, Mark Milne secures viable funding opportunities to further MEER's mission of extending Earth's habitability.
-With decades of experience in finance, Mark currently raises money for renewable energy in Zürich, Switzerland, where he has lived for over 25 years.
+With decades of experience in finance, Mark is based in Zürich, Switzerland, where he has lived for over 25 years.
 With an MA in philosophy, Mark is also a musician, outdoor sports enthusiast and father of three.

 Director of Finance